For Those with Visual Impairments

 Merlin Ultra magnifying system at Beaches Branch Library

-• The Merlin Ultra is a full-color, auto-focus magnifier system that enables individuals with low vision to read, write, and view photos.
+• The Merlin Ultra HD Video Magnifier is a full-color, auto-focus magnifier system that enables individuals with low vision to read, write, and even view photos.
 It offers full high-definition color and high-contrast positive or negative viewing modes.
-With easy-to-use buttons that are also distinguishable by touch, you can enlarge or reduce the image in seconds and change viewing modes for easier visibility.
+With easy-to-use buttons that are also distinguishable by touch, you can enlarge or reduce the page or image in seconds and change viewing modes for easier visibility.
 Donated by the Friends of the Beaches Branch Library, it is available for public use any time the Beaches Branch Library is open.

 • Hand-held magnifying glasses are available throughout the Jacksonville Public Library system.